ac0mm/curt-rustled/README.md

 # Areas of Improvement

+- Investigate additional SSH key headers for inclusion in the ssh section
 - Better capture of output for common commands, such as process list, netstat, directory listings
 - upload and download
 - traffic redirection